imam-db/MarketingAnalytics/Analyzing Marketing Campaigns with Pandas/Slides/chapter1_notes.md

-## Introduction to pandas for markeing
+## Introduction to pandas for marketing

 ### 1. Introduction to pandas for marketing